 Chicago businesses have unique ice needs.
 What works for one business may not for another – even if they are in the same industry.
 Choosing the right sized ice maker and ice machine bin can be a challenge.
 You have to have a clear understanding of where your ice is being used, whether it’s for drinks or other business needs.

-Your ice maker and ice machine bin work together to meet your needs.
+Your commercial ice maker and ice machine bin work together to meet your needs.

 How an Ice Maker and Ice Storage Bin Work